 Prevention of skin cancer

-Whenever UV levels reach three and above, a combination of sun protection measures (hats, clothing, sunscreen, shade, and if practical, sunglasses) are needed.
-Don’t just wait for hot and sunny days as UV can still be damaging even on cool, cloudy days.
+Whenever UV levels reach three or higher, a combination of sun protection measures (hats, clothing, sunscreen, shade, and if practical, sunglasses) are needed.
+Don’t just wait for hot and sunny days as UV can still be damaging, even on cool, cloudy days.

 Check the sun protection times each day and during those times use the five SunSmart measures of: